 - Date validation

-Within Landbot, it is really easy to add attribute to specific users.
-You can ask questions to users and the answers will be stored in certain attributes.
+Within Landbot, it is really easy to add custom fields to specific users.
+You can ask questions to users and the answers will be stored in certain custom fields.
 Unfortunately, it is not possible to add certain tags to users or to create certain user segments.
-Moreover, it is not possible for the user to share their location.

 Regarding the user segments, it is possible to send a user into a certain sequence based on their response to a question (kind of segmentation).
-However, it is not possible to send a user into a certain sequence based on three different attributes.
+However, it is not possible to send a user into a certain sequence based on multiple custom fields.
 Therefore, I determined that user segmentation is not possible.

 - User segments